adipginting/industrialisasi-api/README.md

-# Industrialisasi APIs
+# Industrialisasi API

-This repository contains the APIs used by Industrialisasi CMS.
-The APIs are developed mainly using using NodeJS and ExpressJS.
+This repository contains the API end points used by Industrialisasi UI.
+The API is developed in JavaScript on top of ExpressJS and NodeJS.
 This software comes at no guarantee and support.
 Use at your own risk.

 ## Requirements